Mark Dice: 2017–2019

 After the Stoneman Douglas High School shooting in February 2018, Dice tweeted a distortion of the events: "Someone tell Generation Z kids that in the event of a school shooting, they should call 911 instead of posting video of it on Snapchat."
 Student survivors, including Sarah Chadwick, pushed back against Dice's claims; Dice deleted the post and did not respond to media inquiries thereabout.
 Also in February, Dice criticized the Green brothers for selling VidCon to Viacom, calling the acquisition an instance of the "YouTube community being sold out to big media again".

 In May 2018, Dice defended controversial tweets made by American actor Roseanne Barr that have been perceived as being racist, saying "Time to ban monkey bars from all school playgrounds, because they’re 'racist' too, I guess."

 In August 2018, after racist tweets by Sarah Jeong were published, Dice called her continued employment at The New York Times an "example […] of liberal hypocrisy".

 On July 11, 2019, Dice attended the White House social media summit alongside other extremist figures.

-In September 2019, Dice claimed in a tweet that "Liberals are now celebrating getting AIDS." in response to American hairstylist and television personality Jonathan Van Ness speaking about his HIV diagnosis in The Guardian and in The New York Times.
+In September 2019, Dice claimed in a tweet that "Liberals are now celebrating getting AIDS" in response to American hairstylist and television personality Jonathan Van Ness speaking about his HIV diagnosis in The Guardian and The New York Times.
 Dice's tweet received backlash from Twitter users, including American actress Patricia Arquette, who called Dice a "soulless skin husk" and added that "I will use this stupid and heartless tweet of yours which is devoid of any humanity and use it as a honey trap to see all the fake religious mindless people I can mute and block.
 Thanks for sweeping them up like trash for me into one pile."

-In 2019, Dice said that his achievements were being downplayed on his Wikipedia article.
+In 2019, Dice said that his achievements were being downplayed in his Wikipedia article.